 Instead, publish content only as an editor.
 You simply create another user account (don’t make it the same username as your administrator account obviously) but instead of assigning the role as “administrator” you assign the role as “editor.”

 Use that account for publishing content.
 This does not change your wp-admin user name and password obviously.
-You just select a different account once logged in to publish.
+But when you publish blog posts, just make sure the “author” is your editor account.

 I’m always surprised by how people don’t know how to make strong, secure passwords.
-The best passwords are very long.
+The best passwords are long passwords.
 You should take your favorite song lyric or some long sentence you can remember and make that your password.

 Backup Your Website